x-square/data_analytics/24-05-maths-statistics-data-science.md

 **L2 regularisation** or **Ridge** adds the squared values of the weights to the loss function, encouraging small weights and reducing the impact of outliers.

-**Elastic Net** combines L1 and L2 regularisation to balance feature selection and weight shrinkage.
+**Elastic net regularisation** combines L1 and L2 regularisations to leverage the benefits of both methods, providing a balance between sparsity and small weights.

 **Dropout** is a regularisation technique used in neural networks to randomly drop units during training to prevent overfitting.
 It helps to reduce the model's reliance on specific features and improve generalisation to new data.